Burmese–Siamese War (1775–1776): Battle of Pakphing

 Both the Burmese and the Siamese suffered from food supply shortages.
-The promised supply from Chiangsaen did not come to the Burmese.
+The promised supply from Chiang Saen did not come to the Burmese.
 The Burmese were still able to gather food from the wild while the Siamese were restricted to the supplies in Phitsanulok and from Thonburi.
 As of March 1776, King Taksin decided to adopt more defensive, less offensive strategy.
 On February 18, Taksin summoned Chaophrayas Chakri and Surasi to meet him.
 Chakri had been ill and only Surasi visited the king.
 Taksin told Surasi that he was planning to move the royal base to Nakhon Sawan to protect the supply line and to wait for Maha Thiha Thura to run out of his resources.

 As King Taksin had shifted his forces from the defense line to the west bank of Nan river and to guard the supply line, he unintentionally spread his forces thin.
 Maha Thiha Thura took this opportunity.
 On February 29, the Burmese surprisingly assaulted from the west bank to successfully gain a foothold at Wat Phrik, the first Burmese holding on the east bank.
 The loss at Wat Phrik was a major setback for the Siamese as the Burmese managed to break the defense line.
 King Taksin was greatly alarmed by this incident that he ordered nearly all survivors from Wat Phrik executed.
 Next day, on March 1, Chaophraya Nakhon Sawan urged the Siamese king to withdraw all Siamese troops from west bank to the east to deal with the Burmese at Wat Phrik as the Siamese defense line itself on the east bank risked being outflanked by the Burmese.

 The defensive forces in Phitsanulok began to run out of food.
 King Taksin ordered the royal food supply from Pakphing, guarded by a royal force, to be delivered to Phitsanulok.
 However, the Burmese general Pakan Bo made sure the Siamese could not connect to send supplies.
 Pakan Bo attacked Siamese food cargoes and the Siamese were unable to relieve Phitsanulok with food supplies.
 The situation in Phitsanulok became deteriorated for the Siamese.

 Maha Thiha Thura eventually marched to face King Taksin himself at Pakphing in late February 1776, leading to the Battle of Pakphing.
 The Siamese royal forces was outmaneuvered by the Burmese.
 King Taksin then decided to retreat from Pakphing down south to Phichit on March 14, 1776.
 The whole defense line on the east bank of Nan river collapsed and retreated along with the king to Phichit.